gurkcity/ps_legalcompliance/README.md

 ## About

-This module helps merchants in getting compliant with applicable e-commerce law.
+Keep on growing your business serenely, sell all over Europe while complying with the applicable e-commerce laws.

 ## Multistore compatibility